AquaGamingPlays/username-lookup/README.md

 - Cape caching
 - Seeing every cached user that has had a name instead of only being able to view the current user with the specified name
 - Allow invalid usernames to be searched
-- Pseudo-hard-deleted account support by UUID (display a page where you can optionally look up the user if they are pseudo-hard-deleted via [PHDCheck](https://github.com/88/phdcheck))
 - View a user's LabyMod cape

 ### Credits